-- --Massachusetts has a fundamentally strong and wealthy economy, although population growth is slow. - --The Commonwealth has benefited from conservative budgeting and sound financial practices over time.
-Although significantly reduced, reserves remain to provide a hedge against the Commonwealth's somewhat volatile revenue stream. - -- Debt levels are high.
+--Massachusetts has a fundamentally strong and wealthy economy.

+--The Commonwealth has benefited from conservative budgeting and sound financial practices over time.
+Although significantly reduced, reserves remain to provide a hedge against the Commonwealth's somewhat volatile revenue stream.

+--Debt levels are high.